-- 2022 saw a drastic increase in gas prices, created because of a combination of several unique factors, and causing great difficulty throughout the world in the allocation of the limited gas supply.
-This increase occurred against the backdrop of the vast volatility in the global gas market at the end of 2021 and the resulting reduction in trade volumes.
-In addition, the eruption of the war between Russia and Ukraine in 2022 and the explosion of the Nord Stream pipeline in September 2022, caused gas prices to increase several more times, and to break new records each time.
-A record gas price was reached at the end of August 2022, when the natural gas price index reached the level of ~454 points (100 = 2010 average), compared with an average level of ~130.67 points in 2021. - As of May 2024, the gas price index is ~71.6 points45.
+- As of September 2024, the gas price index is ~92.3 points47.
 The decrease in gas prices was caused mainly due to adjustments on the part of the demand in Europe and Asia, growth of the global gas supply and elimination of infrastructural bottlenecks.
-However, the shortage in the global supply, which was among the causes for the increase in prices still exists, and the market is still in a state of a fragile and unstable equilibrium. - On 21 September 2023, the global gas association released the 2022 annual price report.
-46 According to the report, in 2022 the gas price in Israel was the lowest in the world out of the countries that do not subsidize the natural gas price, except Canada.
-In 2022 the gas prices in Israel were \$4.65 on average prices that are significantly lower than in countries where there are gas markets based on domestic production, such as the United States (the largest producer of natural gas in the world), Australia, Argentina, etc. The State of Israel does not depend on the import of natural gas, and it supplies the principal part of the demand itself.
+However, the shortage in the global supply, which was among the causes for the increase in prices still exists, and the market is still in a state of a fragile and unstable equilibrium. - On 23 April 2024, the global gas association released the 2023 annual price report.
+According to the report, in 2023 the gas price in Israel was among the lowest in the world from among the countries that do not subsidize the natural gas price, except Canada, the U.S. and Mexico.
+In 2023, the gas prices in Israel were less than \$5 per MMBTU on average.
+The State of Israel does not depend on the import of natural gas, and it supplies the principal part of the demand itself.
 Furthermore, the gas prices in Israel are fixed in long-term agreements and are therefore not directly impacted by changes in global energy prices.
 Nevertheless, natural gas prices in Israel are indirectly affected due to the linkage components under the contracts for the purchase of natural gas in Israel, mainly to the dollar and to the production component in the electricity tariff. - According to a forecast prepared for the Partnership by an outside consultant, the domestic demand for natural gas in 2023 is expected to total ~13 BCM and gradually increase to ~15 and ~20 BCM in 2025 and 2030, respectively.
-The increase in domestic demand between 2023-2030 is expected to derive mainly from an addition of ~3.1 BCM
+The increase in domestic demand between 2023-2030 is expected to derive mainly from an addition of ~3.1 BCM as a result of discontinuance of the use of coal for electricity production, and of an addition of ~5.1 BCM as a result of natural growth in the demand for electricity (population growth, improvement in the standard of living and in disposable income).
+Conversely, the demand forecast includes a decline in domestic demand for natural gas due to renewable energies penetrating the domestic market, and in reference to the current target of the Ministry of Energy for electricity production from renewable energies to account for 30% of all power consumption in 2030.